-- A change which would significantly effect current rent or admissions policies or organization of a waiting list in the Public Housing programs; - A change which would significantly effect current rent policies in the Section 8 Program; - A change to admission policies or organization of a waiting list in the Section 8 Program which would impact more than 5% of the total number of HCVP vouchers in the BHA's portfolio. - Additions of non-emergency work items not included in the current Annual Statement, 5-Year Action Plan, over \$3 million or 10% of total CFP, whichever is greater, or change in use of replacement reserve funds under the Capital Fund; - A substantial change to the demolition or disposition, designation, homeownership programs or conversion activities as described in the presently approved Agency or Five-Year Plan.
+- A change which would significantly affect current rent or admissions policies or organization of a waiting list in the Public Housing programs; - A change which would significantly effect current rent policies in the Section 8 Program; - A change to admission policies or organization of a waiting list in the Section 8 Program which would impact more than 5% of the total number of HCVP vouchers in the BHA's portfolio. - Additions of non-emergency work items not included in the current Annual Statement, 5-Year Action Plan, over \$3 million or 10% of total CFP, whichever is greater; - A substantial change to the demolition or disposition, designation, homeownership programs or conversion activities as described in the presently approved Agency or Five-Year Plan.